grenewode/i3switcher/README.md

 Normally, i3 will not create new workspaces when switching to the prev/next workspaces.
 Further, workspaces without windows are automatically closed.
 This forces users to use a short cut like Win+n to switch to workspace n if it does not have a window on it.

-This switcher can switches simply by counting off workspaces.
-For example, if you currently have these workspaces:
+This tool switches simply by counting off workspaces.
+For example, if you currently have these workspaces active (ie, have windows on them):

 ```
 +-+-+-+